English

 Before you spend time and money filing an application for a patent, you may want to hire a registered patent agent or a patent search firm to conduct a preliminary search to determine if your invention, or one like it, has already been patented, or to see what other patents already exist.

-Although no search is exhaustive, a preliminary search will help you decide if your invention is likely to be new and different enough from what others have done before to warrant a patent.
-If your invention is not new and non-obvious, you will not be able to receive a patent for it and you should not file an application.
+Although no search is exhaustive, a preliminary search will help you decide if your invention is truly new and different enough from what others have patented.
+If your invention is not new and obvious to others, you will not be able to receive a patent for it and you should not file an application.

 When a preliminary search is not needed